baby636/p2pvps-client/client/vm/simple/README.md

 ```

 3. You'll also need to install Docker.
 Prior to running the instructions below,
 this is a great time to reboot your device.
-It seems to prevent errors with installing Docker.
+It seems to prevent occasional errors
+with installing Docker.

 `curl -sSL https://get.docker.com | sh`

-4. Follow the on-screen instructions to add the user 'pi' to the docker group.
+4. Follow the on-screen instructions to add your user to the docker group.
 You'll need to open a new terminal after entering this instruction:

-`sudo usermod -aG docker pi`
+`sudo usermod -aG docker $USER`

-5. (optional) create a directory for your node applications, like this one:
+5. (optional) create a directory for your node applications, like this:
 ```
 mkdir node
 cd node